Congratulations 2026-2027 Board of Governors!

 G. Fundraising Chair

 i.
-Responsible for all fundraising activities for Operational and Charitable for the MSC.
+Responsible for all fundraising activities, both Operational and Charitable, for the MSC.
+Reports to Operational and Charitable VP as required/applicable.

 iii.
 Responsible for ensuring revenue from fundraisers are reported and delivered to respective treasurers.